What is Medieval Philosophy?

 The Geographic Range of Medieval Philosophy

 These facts make it impossible to simply identify "medieval philosophy" with European philosophy.
 Still, after its initial stimulus in the writings of the North African, Augustine, the primary developments within medieval philosophy all took place within the confines of Europe and, specifically, western Europe.
 We can even be more specific than this.
-Though Spain eventually took a leading role in developing scholastic thought in the later Middle Ages (overlapping with early modernity), the principal developments of medieval philosophy took place within the region that, in modern terms, stretches from the British Isles, in the North, through France and Germany to southern Italy.
+Though Spain eventually took a leading role in developing scholastic thought in the later Middle Ages (overlapping with early modernity), the principal developments of medieval philosophy took place within the geographic corridor stretching, in modern terms, from the British Isles, in the North, through France and Germany to southern Italy.

 The Language of Medieval Philosophy

-In the period and geographic region covered by medieval philosophy, there was never a time when some leading figures were ignorant of Greek.
-Boethius (480–524) knew Greek.
-So did John Scottus Eriugena (800–877), Robert Grosseteste (1168/70–1253), Roger Bacon (1219–1292).
 Yet, what is perhaps the single most important factor uniting "medieval philosophy" in the geographical region described above is that it is carried on in the Latin tongue and within a culture in which Latin is the primary international academic language.
-Augustine had no mastery of Greek—though he studied it in school—and Greek was unknown by a majority of the leading thinkers in the period and geographic region corresponding to medieval philosophy.
-The end of medieval philosophy corresponds to the rise of vernacular literature and the widespread knowledge of Greek in the late Middle Ages and early modernity.
+Augustine had no mastery of Greek—though he studied it in school—and Greek was unknown by and certainly not employed in the writing of a majority of the leading thinkers in the period and geographic region corresponding to medieval philosophy.
+The fuzzy end of the era of medieval philosophy corresponds to the rise of vernacular literature and the widespread knowledge of Greek in the late Middle Ages and early modernity.

 Jewish, Muslim, and Byzantine Medieval Philosophy?
 Chinese Medieval Philosophy?